gsdriver/ssml-check-core/README.md

 The arguments to these functions are:

- * ssml - The SSML to check.
-This can either be a string or a JSON object representing the parsed SSML (the common use case is to pass a string)
+ * ssml - The SSML to check
  * options - Options for evaluating the SSML as noted below

 The options structure is composed of the following fields with the following default values: